vialaurea/documentation/content/via_laurea_modules/accounting/accountable_persons.rst

   .. image:: accountable_persons/number10.jpg
      :alt: Additional instructions and resources

-- Date range: Select the period for the report
+- Date range - select the period for the report;
-- Employee: Choose who the report is for
+- Employee - choose who the report is for (multiple employees can be selected);
-- Number: Assign a number for the report
+- Number, purpose, date - optional fields, which can be filled in to print in the report;

 Print the advance report.